 Consider next the 1932 case of Smiley v.
-Holm.83 The two houses of the Minnesota state legislature had passed a bill dividing the state into nine new congressional districts following a decennial census, but the bill was returned by the governor without his approval.
+Holm.81 The two houses of the Minnesota state legislature had passed a bill dividing the state into nine new congressional districts following a decennial census, but the bill was returned by the governor without his approval.
 The Minnesota legislature took the position that under Article I, section 4 of the Federal Constitution, the governor's approval was not necessary for the redistricting measure to go into effect.
-The U.S. Supreme Court disagreed, ruling that ordinarily "the exercise of the authority [to regulate congressional elections] must be in accordance with the method which the State has prescribed for legislative enactments."
-Because normal laws in Minnesota were subject to gubernatorial veto under the state constitution, the redistricting measure returned by the governor could not be effective.
+The U.S. Supreme Court disagreed, ruling that ordinarily "the exercise of the authority [to regulate congressional elections] must be in accordance with the method which the State has prescribed for legislative enactments."82 Because normal laws in Minnesota were subject to gubernatorial veto under the state

-81 Id. at 568 (emphasis added).
-The Hildebrant Court also made crystal clear, contra ISL ideology, that the U.S. Supreme Court should generally consider state supreme court interpretations of state election laws as dispositive: "As to the state power . . . it is obvious that the decision below [of the state supreme court] is conclusive on the subject . . ."
+79 Id. at 568 (emphasis added).
+The Hildebrant Court also made crystal clear, contra ISL ideology, that the U.S. Supreme Court should generally consider state supreme court interpretations of state election laws as dispositive: "As to the state power ... it is obvious that the decision below [of the state supreme court] is conclusive on the subject..."
 Id. at 567-68.

-On the use-and importance-of intratextualism in constitutional interpretation, see generally Akhil Reed Amar, Intratextualism, 112 HARV.
+80 On the use-and importance-of intratextualism in constitutional interpretation, see generally Akhil Reed Amar, Intratextualism, 112 HARV.
 L. REV. 747 (1999).
+For an interesting wrinkle on the kindred electoral clauses of Articles I and II see infra note 90.

-^{83 285} U.S. 355 (1932).
+^{81 285} U.S. 355 (1932).